Not Just Bread & Butter: Why Financial Independence Isn’t Gendered

 It’s actually funny; funny in a slightly twisted way that how people still criticize each other based on gender when it comes to finances.
 I mean, really?
 We’re in 2025 and we’re still stuck in the loop of “men earn, women spend,” or “females only talk about independence when they start earning.”
 That mindset?
 It’s sick.
 And here’s why I feel the need to speak about it.

 This blog isn’t about throwing shade at any gender.
 It’s about sharing a simple fact that one I’ve experienced and observed i.e. women have always worked.
 They’ve just not been paid for it.
-They’ve raised the kids, kept the home together, cared for the elders, managed the chaos and done all of it without a paycheck.
-Not because they’re weak or dependent, but because society normalized their unpaid labor.
+They’ve raised the kids, kept the home together, cared for the elders, managed the chaos and done all of it without a pay-check.
+Not because they’re weak or dependent, but because society normalised their unpaid labor.

 And what’s wild?
 That same woman raised the man of the house.
 You know, the one who then grows up thinking he owns the title and can do whatever he wants because he earns.
 The irony.